 4: The Lorient Submarine Base

-A Military Vestige of the Second World War Although located on the border of Finistère, the submarine base of Lorient is a must-see site for history and urbex enthusiasts.
+A Military Relic of the Second World War: Although located on the border of Finistère, the Lorient submarine base is a must-see for history and urban exploration enthusiasts.
 Built by the Germans during the Second World War, this base served as a refuge for German submarines.

 Site Features